z-gong/openmm-velocityVerlet/README.md

 However, one cannot apply several thermostats in one simulation, which is not ideal for very heterogeneous system.
-For example, one want to simulate solid-liquid interface, this plugin can apply TGNH thermostat on liquid molecules, whereas Langevin thermostat on solid particles.
+For example, one want to simulate solid-liquid interface, this plugin can apply Nose-Hoover thermostat on liquid molecules, whereas Langevin thermostat on solid particles.

 #### usage